-By centralizing your accomplishments around 3-5 core themes, you will help keep your annual report focused, leading supporters to your core objective.
+By centralizing your accomplishments around 3-5 core themes, you can keep your annual report focused, leading supporters to your core objective.

-When your nonprofit has a clear plan, not only will the process of creating your report run smoothly but the end result will also have more direction and purpose.
+When your nonprofit has a clear plan, the process of creating your report will run smoothly and the end result will have more direction and purpose.

 2. Focus your annual report on your donors’ accomplishments.

-As we’ve mentioned before, your annual report is a chance to present all the good your nonprofit was able to accomplish.
-That being said, it’s easy for nonprofits to get stuck in the mindset of celebrating their accomplishments without focusing on their donors’ support.
+As we’ve mentioned before, your annual report is a chance to showcase all the good your nonprofit accomplished.
+That being said, it’s easy for nonprofits to get stuck in the mindset of celebrating their accomplishments without highlighting their donors’ support.

 Instead of centering your report on your achievements, make it about your donors.
 This goes beyond switching the language of your report to address your donors.
 A nonprofit annual report that puts donors first focuses on how projects and programs were realized because of your supporters’ donations and time.

-For example, your annual report can focus on the many volunteers that donate their time to your organization, like in the image below:
+For example, your annual report can focus on the many volunteers that donate their time to your organization:

-In the volunteer section of this report, the hospital focuses on recording statements from volunteers and displays images of them helping patients.
+In the volunteer section of this report, the hospital focuses on recording statements from volunteers and displaying images of them helping patients.

-Alternatively, when you talk about the various projects your organization has implemented, make sure to mention the campaign that funded the project.
+Alternatively, when you talk about the projects your organization worked on over the past year, make sure to mention the campaign that funded the project.
 Let readers know that your supporters helped you reach (or even exceed) your fundraising goal and how their funds and support impacted your cause.

 This should go for all the types of support that your community shows you.
-In addition to your volunteers and major donors, don’t forget to highlight the support that comes from smaller donors submitting matching gifts or volunteer grants, or in-kind donations.
+In addition to your volunteers and major donors, don’t forget to highlight the support that comes from smaller donors submitting matching gifts, volunteer grants, or in-kind donations.